 Foreign exchange differences resulting from the settlement of such transactions and from the translation at year end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in profit or loss.

 (b) Financial instruments

-Financial instruments comprise balances with related parties, cash and cash equivalents, investment securities, loans and advances to customers, staff loans, and debt securities and customers' deposits.
+Financial instruments comprise balances with related parties, cash and cash equivalents, investment securities, loans and advances to customers, staff loans, other receivables, borrowings (including debt securities issued) and customers' deposits.

 (i) Recognition